CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 20** ***— What is the TTL of the A record of the original website requested?***

   + Answer — The time-to-live (TTL) value of the A record of the original website is **600** seconds or 10 minutes.
-    - By inspecting packet 19, the response reveals how long the DNS information can be cached by DNS resolvers before it expires.
+    - By inspecting packet 19; the response reveals how long the DNS information can be cached, by DNS resolvers, before it expires.

 ![TTL of the A record](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/465140d7-1593-4aa9-9dff-9f05042a484e)